Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ### NQP

 The acronym for NQP is Not Quite Perl.
-It feels that this could stay, or maybe officially document that NQP doesn't stand for anything anymore.
+It stays that way, so no changes to documentation are needed.
+Generally, the MoarVM / NQP construct should not matter a lot for the average user.

 ## Documentation changes